Cinnamon and Kale

 Blackberry Oatmeal Muffins

-These blackberry oatmeal muffins are packed with juicy fruit.
-As healthy and filling as a bowl of oatmeal, they are ideal for breakfast or as an anytime snack.
+These healthy blackberry oatmeal muffins are packed with juicy fruit.
+Homemade blackberry muffins with oatmeal are ideal for a healthy breakfast or as an anytime snack.

 Print Recipe Pin Recipe